-Draw two wings on a piece of a paper.
-Inside the wings write the names of those you especially want to feel the comfort of God's presence.

-What is a transformation you would like to see in wider society?
-What is something small you could do to help make that change a reality?

-Reflect - What are the essential things about God that you haud (hold) on to when you're feeling overwhelmed?
+- 21.Draw two wings on a piece of a paper.
+Inside the wings right the names of those you especially want to feel the comfort of God's presence. - 22.What is a transformation you would like to see in wider society?
+What is something small you could do to help make that change a reality? - 23.Reflect What are the essential things about God that you haud (hold) on to when you're feeling overwhelmed? - 24.

-31st of March

 Take a few minutes to be mindful of your breath, perhaps breathing slowly in and out.
-As you do consider the day ahead and think of all the places and situations your breath is going to take you today.
+As you do consider the day ahead and think of all the places and situations your breath is going to take you today. - 1.
+Reflect What have the bread and wine of Communion meant to you in your life? - 2.
+Pray today for all who suffer, all who have no place to rest or shelter, all who are cast out and alone. - 3.

-1st of April

-Reflect - What have the bread and wine of Communion meant to you in your life?

-2nd of April

-Pray today for all who suffer, all who have no place to rest or shelter, all who are cast out and alone.

-3rd of April

 Tomorrow brings the promise of Easter, but there is one more day and night to go.
 As you look back over Lent this year what have you noticed about yourself or God?
 Have you learned anything new or reaffirmed anything you felt already?
 To God be the glory, forever and ever.
 Amen.

+HOLY WEEK

-MEDITATION
+WITH FRESH EYES MEDITATION

-Holy week - With fresh eyes